pj1911/my-wiki/docs/Hyperbolic PDEs-1-weak solutions.md

 # Introduction - weak solution to hyperbolic PDEs

-This chapter goes through neural-network (NN) methods for approximating solutions of partial differential equations (PDEs), with a special focus on hyperbolic PDEs.
+This full chapter goes through neural-network (NN) methods for approximating solutions of partial differential equations (PDEs), with a special focus on hyperbolic PDEs for the current part.

 - Both supervised and unsupervised learning approaches are covered, along with their main strengths and limitations.